magento/architecture/design-documents/graph-ql/coverage/company.md

     permissions: [String!] @doc(description: "A list of Role permission resources.
 Array value for a field, if provided, should consist only of string values.")
 }

-input CompanyHierarchyUpdateInput @doc(description: "Defines the input data schema for updating the Company Hierarchy.") {
+input CompanyStructureUpdateInput @doc(description: "Defines the input data schema for updating the Company Structure.") {
-    tree_id: ID! @doc(description: "Company Hierarchy element's hierarchical ID that is being moved to another parent.
+    tree_id: ID! @doc(description: "Company Structure element's hierarchical ID that is being moved to another parent.
 Required.")
-    parent_tree_id: ID! @doc(description: "A target parent element tree ID within a Company's Hierarchy.
+    parent_tree_id: ID! @doc(description: "A target parent element tree ID within a Company's Structure.
 Required.")
 }

 input CompanyTeamCreateInput @doc(description: "Defines the input data schema for creating a new Company team.") {
     name: String! @doc(description: "Team name.
 Required.")
     description: String @doc(description: "Team description.")
-    target_id: ID @doc(description: "A target structure element ID within a Company's Hierarchy for a team to be assigned to.")
+    target_id: ID @doc(description: "A target structure element ID within a Company's Structure for a team to be assigned to.")
 }

 input CompanyTeamUpdateInput @doc(description: "Defines the input data schema for updating an existing Company team.") {